adobe/react-spectrum/CONTRIBUTING.md

 # Contributing

 Thanks for choosing to contribute!
+We are currently in pre-release mode and are actively working on getting to a stable version.
+Please talk to us/file an issue before contributing.

 The following are a set of guidelines to follow when contributing to this project.